 The Company is exposed to reserve risk since there is uncertainty around the value at which the claims for which it carries loss reserves will finally settle.
-The Company focusses on medium to longer tailed lines of business including Casualty, Professional Lines and Motor which are subject to risks including economic and social inflation, systemic events including emerging mass tort risks.
+The Company focusses on medium to longer tailed lines of business including Casualty, Professional and Motor lines of business which are subject to risks including economic and social inflation, systemic events including emerging mass tort risks.